AutomateSecOps/EDgaR-Utility/README.md

 In short, EDR compliance is challenging.

-With the Tines automation platform, you can save time and resources by providing a webform for IT departments to check if the CrowdStrike Falcon Sensor is registred to the console and tagged properly.
+With the Tines Pages and their automation platform, you can save time and resources by providing a webform for IT departments to check if the CrowdStrike Falcon Sensor is registred to the console and tagged properly.

 I hope you found this useful.